Schlossparktheater-Altrossthal/Website/README.md

 ```

 Open the URL in a browser to create the first owner account.
 The link becomes
-invalid as soon as it has been used or as soon as any owner exists.
-Restart the
+invalid as soon as it has been used.
+Restart the server to generate a new link
-server to generate a new link if necessary.
+whenever you need to add another owner.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.